Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 46% of Likely U.S. Voters approve of President Trump’s job performance.
-Fifty-four percent (54%) disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Wednesday shows that 48% of Likely U.S. Voters approve of President Trump’s job performance.
+Fifty-two percent (52%) disapprove.

-Seventy-seven percent (77%) of Republicans approve of the job Trump is doing versus 82% of Democrats who disapprove.
-Among voters not affiliated with either major party, 46% approve; 54% disapprove.

-The latest figures include 29% of all likely voters who Strongly Approve of the way Trump is performing and 44% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -15. (see trends).
+The latest figures for Trump include 31% who Strongly Approve of the way Trump is performing and 42% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -11. (see trends).

 Regular updates are posted Monday through Friday at 9:30 a.m.
 Eastern (sign up for free daily email update).

-Radical Islamic terrorism has struck again, this time among young people at a concert in Manchester, England.
-Even before the latest incident, 53% of Americans said the United States and the international community can do more to help Europe fight these terrorists.
+The Islamic State (ISIS) took credit for this week’s horrific bombing attack at a concert venue in Manchester, England that killed 22 people.
+Before the latest incident, 53% of Americans said the United States and the international community can do more to help Europe fight these terrorists.

-But just 16% think Europe can ever be made completely safe against terrorist incidents.

-In late March, confidence that the United States has the edge in the war on terror remained higher than it has been in several years.
+Rasmussen Reports is in the process of surveying voters about the threat ISIS poses to the United States and will release those results on Thursday.

+During his visit to Saudi Arabia this week, President Trump called on the Saudis and others in the Muslim-majority world to lead the fight against terrorism globally.
+Voters still say the Saudis have not been aggressive enough in fighting terrorism.

 (More below)